SQRC classroom

 August 2023

-Design sessions commence, focusing on innovative solutions tailored to the center’s rehabilitative mission.
+Design sessions commence, focus on innovative solutions tailored to the center's rehabilitative mission.

 November 2023

-Pre-design activities, including safety protocols and cost management, are finalized.
+Pre-design activities such as safety protocols and cost management are finalized.

 January 2024